grpc/proposal/L82-core-event-engine.md

   /// Factory method to create a network listener / server.
   ///
   /// Once a \a Listener is created and started, the \a on_accept callback will
   /// be called once asynchronously for each established connection.
-Note that
-  /// unlike other callbacks, there is no status code parameter since the
+This method
+  /// may return a non-OK status immediately if an error was encountered in any
+  /// synchronous steps required to create the Listener.
+In this case,
-  /// callback will only be called in healthy scenarios where connections can be
+  /// \a on_shutdown will never be called.
-  /// accepted.
   ///
-  /// This method may return a non-OK status immediately if an error was
-  /// encountered in any synchronous steps required to create the Listener.
-In
-  /// this case, \a on_shutdown will never be called.
-  ///
   /// If this method returns a Listener, then \a on_shutdown will be invoked
   /// exactly once, when the Listener is shut down.
 The status passed to it will
   /// indicate if there was a problem during shutdown.
   ///
-  /// The provided \a SliceAllocatorFactory is used to create \a SliceAllocators
+  /// The provided \a MemoryAllocatorFactory is used to create \a
-  /// for Endpoint construction. virtual absl::StatusOr<std::unique_ptr<Listener>> CreateListener(
+  /// MemoryAllocators for Endpoint construction. virtual absl::StatusOr<std::unique_ptr<Listener>> CreateListener(
-      Listener::AcceptCallback on_accept, Callback on_shutdown,
+      Listener::AcceptCallback on_accept,
+      std::function<void(absl::Status)> on_shutdown,
-      const EndpointConfig& args,
+      const EndpointConfig& config,
-      std::unique_ptr<SliceAllocatorFactory> slice_allocator_factory) = 0;
+      std::unique_ptr<MemoryAllocatorFactory> memory_allocator_factory) = 0;
   /// Creates a client network connection to a remote network listener.
   ///
-  /// May return an error status immediately if there was a failure in the
-  /// synchronous part of establishing a connection.
-In that event, the \a
-  /// on_connect callback *will not* have been executed.
-Otherwise, it is
-  /// expected that the \a on_connect callback will be asynchronously executed
+  /// Even in the event of an error, it is expected that the \a on_connect
-  /// exactly once by the EventEngine.
+  /// callback will be asynchronously executed exactly once by the EventEngine.
+  /// A connection attempt can be cancelled using the \a CancelConnect method.
   ///
-  /// Implementation Note: it is important that the \a slice_allocator be used
+  /// Implementation Note: it is important that the \a memory_allocator be used
   /// for all read/write buffer allocations in the EventEngine implementation.
   /// This allows gRPC's \a ResourceQuota system to monitor and control memory
   /// usage with graceful degradation mechanisms.
-Please see the
+Please see the \a
-  /// \a SliceAllocator API for more information. virtual absl::Status Connect(OnConnectCallback on_connect,
+  /// MemoryAllocator API for more information. virtual ConnectionHandle Connect(OnConnectCallback on_connect,
                                    const ResolvedAddress& addr,
                                    const EndpointConfig& args,
-                               std::unique_ptr<SliceAllocator> slice_allocator,
+                                   MemoryAllocator memory_allocator,
                                    absl::Time deadline) = 0;

+  /// Request cancellation of a connection attempt.
+  ///
+  /// If the associated connection has already been completed, it will not be
+  /// cancelled, and this method will return false.
+  ///
+  /// If the associated connection has not been completed, it will be cancelled,
+  /// and this method will return true.
+The \a OnConnectCallback will not be
+  /// called.
+  virtual bool CancelConnect(ConnectionHandle handle) = 0;
 ```

 ### DNS Resolution